zle0o/Slot-Bot-v1/README.md

 1. Clone or download this repository.
 2. Replace `YOUR_BOT_TOKEN` in the `bot.run()` function with your bot token.
-3. Create the following files in the same directory:
+3. Just edit the config.json, the other files are for counting:
    * `config.json`:

      ```json